 If birds that have been accidentally exposed to insecticides or other chemicals resulting in mortality are being sent to rendering facilities, the rendering facility operators should be informed of the cause of the mortality to prevent the re-introduction of harmful residues into the food chain.

-8.5 Back-Up Systems
+8.3 Back-Up Systems

-Where power is used to maintain temperature or provide feed and water, you must have a functional monitoring and alarm system to inform you of any power failure and temperature variations outside of the critical limits inside the barn/brooder house.
+A monitoring and alarm system must be functional to inform you of any power failure and temperature variations outside of the critical limits.